Vegan burgers are delicious and satisfying.

 Veggieburgers have become one of the most popular menu items in the restaurant business.
 Most fast food and casual dining restaurants use one of the brands listed on this page.
 Independently owned vegan restaurants often make their veggieburger patties from scratch.

 Unfortunately, some restaurants serve their vegan burgers on a non-vegan bun.
-However, you can order a vegan veggieburger at Denny’s, Burger King, and White Castle.
+However, you can order a vegan burger at Denny’s, Burger King, and White Castle.
 See my vegan fast food guide for details on what to request to order vegan.
 No matter what chain you patronize, always request no mayo or cheese, since many restaurants will add it to their otherwise-vegan offering.